The Freelance Writer's Salary

 Personally, I Make

 I am comfortable telling you some of my past years' final numbers, as long as you've got some of those caveats in mind.
+In addition, I generally have no problem publishing my rates, which are listed at my freelance writer's website.

 In 2005, when I first began moonlighting as a freelance editor and writer, I made about $10,000(USD).
 I completed simple side jobs that I worked on in between raising my two toddlers, completing my degree and working in editorial for two local colleges.